VARK and Validity

 Of the Don’t Know group 73.2% were aged under 26.

-Sixty percent (60.3%) were females which is similar to the whole database percentage.
+Sixty percent (60.3%) were females which is similar to the database total.

 TABLE EIGHT: “No Match” Statistics

-A total of 2531 respondents chose this category, making up 3.9% of those who answered that question (n=65104).
+A total of 4039 respondents chose this category, making up 4% of those who answered that question (n=100395).
 They were mostly in these VARK Profiles.

 THE DISTRIBUTION OF V, A, R AND K SCORES

-The VARK website algorithm calculates each respondent’s profile based on their V, A, R and K scores from the questionnaire.
+The VARK website Standard algorithm calculates each respondent’s Profile based on their V, A, R and K scores from the questionnaire.
 The scores for each individual and mode vary from zero (0) to 16.
-The frequency of each V, A, R and K score for all respondents in January 1 to March 31 2017 (n=102350) is shown in the graphs below.
+The frequency of each V, A, R and K score for all respondents in June 1 to December 31 2017 (n=176053 is shown in the graphs below.

 NUMBER OF OPTIONS CHOSEN

-Question Five and 11 were the most difficult for some to decide as they were the ones most often left blank.
+Questions 5 and 11 were the most difficult, (or inappropriate for some respondents to decide as they were the ones most often left blank.

 THE APPROPRIATENESS OF THE OPTIONS.

 In testing the latest version it was important to know which options were “working” and which were not.
 One possibility was to design options so that each would attract significant numbers of respondents as discussed above.
 This could have led to almost equal proportions of respondents opting for each choice – i.e. for each question there would be equal numbers of respondents choosing each option.
-Because VARK allows multiple answers to each question and because we wanted the questionnaire to discriminate between preferences, the proportions vary.
-To test the questions we collected statistics on the percentage of respondents who chose an option that was included in their final profile.
+Because VARK allows multiple answers to each question and because we wanted the questionnaire to discriminate between preferences the proportions vary.
+To test the questions we collect statistics on the percentage of respondents who chose an option that was included in their final profile description.
 For example, if all respondents with a single Read/write preference and all those who had Read/write as a part of their multimodal preference chose the Read/write option for a question, that would provide a 100% statistic.
 We called this test Loyalty.
 This also told us who was choosing the weaker options.
-If the weakest option was still being selected by those who had some preference for the mode represented in their VARK profile, we were confident that the questionnaire and its options were working appropriately.
-The alternative hypothesis that those who had no preference for that mode were choosing that option would indicate that the option was wrongly worded or poorly selected.
+If the weakest option was still being selected by those who had some preference for the mode represented in their VARK Profile, we were confident that the questionnaire and its options were working appropriately.
+The alternative hypothesis that a large proportion who had no preference for a particular mode were choosing that option would indicate that the option was wrongly worded or poorly selected.

 Table Nine indicates the LOYALTY percentages.